Dictation session time limits on Android

 Overview

-The session timer starts when Flow enters the active listening state, which may be a moment after you tap the bubble.
+The session timer starts when Flow enters the active listening state, which can be a moment after you tap the bubble.
 The brief setup time before recording begins does not count against the 5-minute limit.
-Flow gives you a warning before the limit is reached, then automatically submits your transcription at the 5-minute mark.
+Flow warns you before the limit is reached, then auto-submits your transcription when the limit is reached.

 Key behaviors